erral/fideparser/README.rst

 csv, json and an internally pickle-based format)

-This scripts relies on `screen-scrapping`_ so if FIDE changes the HTML the scripts will break :S
+This scripts relies on `screen-scrapping`_ so if FIDE changes the HTML the script will break :S

-I intent to mantain this script, at least once a year to export data of the previous year, so I will keep an eye on the FIDE site and try to fix the bugs.
+I intend to mantain this script, at least once a year to export data of the previous year, so I will keep an eye on the FIDE site and try to fix the bugs.

 Feel free to fork and ask for pull-requests.
 If you find any issue, use